PowerShell/PowerShell/docs/maintainers/best-practice.md

      - When merging with the `Squash and merge` option, the PR title will be used as the commit title by default.
        **Reword the title as needed** to make sure it makes sense (can be used without change in `CHANGELOG.md`).
-  1. The commit description is required for feature PRs or PRs with breaking changes.
+  1. The commit description is required for feature-work PRs or regular PRs with breaking changes.
      For other PRs, it's not required but good to have based on the judgement of the maintainer.
      - If a PR introduces breaking changes, make sure you put the tag `[breaking change]` at the first line of the description,